-So from then on randomly between matches, you would see this second, now christened “The Man Who Carries a Block of Ice,” walking down the aisle to go around the ring and back out again where he came from.
+So from then on, randomly between matches, you would see this second, now christened "The Man Who Carries a Block of Ice," walking down the aisle to go around the ring and back out again where he came from.
 Nobody knew why this person would do this, but the fans would crowd around him and touch the ice — they loved it!
-Some fans speculated that in order to save an arena ticket, he had passed himself as a concession stand employee and was able to get by security, but of course, it was all planned by Martín.
+Some fans speculated that to save an arena ticket, he had passed himself as a concession stand employee and was able to get by security, but of course, it was all planned by Martín.
 He even had a theme song as he walked around the ring with his ice.
 Another theory was that this was a subliminal message courtesy of Martín letting everybody know that he was always vigilant with all ongoings behind the scenes and in the ring during the shows.

 Watch: “The Man Who Carries a Block of Ice” from Titanes en el Ring (song in English)

 Martín would claim that in 1943, he wrestled the man who would eventually become Pope John XXXIII.
 In the early years of Titanes, to boost ticket sales, he would convince the people that the pope himself would be attending but would be seated in a discrete area where he could be safe and not so exposed to the crowd at hand.
 Whether this was true or not, many people who wouldn’t normally be interested in a wrestling event would buy tickets for an opportunity to catch a glimpse of the pope, perhaps.
 Carny tactics at its finest!

 There was a woman who would, at some point, appear at all the matches, claiming to be Martín Karadagián’s widow.
 Said to be an important Argentinean aristocrat and former lover of Martín who could not bear to think that her beloved Martín was perhaps still desiring her love, breath, and unconditional support.
 Truly bizarre…

 William Boo, the Heel Referee